kumardarun11/human_resource_management_system/README.md

 # 📄 License

+This project is licensed under the **MIT License**.

+See the [LICENSE](LICENSE) file for complete details.
-This project is developed for educational and portfolio purposes.

-Feel free to explore the source code and learn from the implementation.
+This project has been developed as an educational and portfolio project.
+You're welcome to explore the source code, learn from its implementation, and contribute by submitting issues or pull requests.